Enhanced weathering: Natural mineral weathering and ocean acidification

 This carbonic acid then attacks the mineral to form carbonate ions in solution with the unreacted water.
 As a result of these two chemical reactions (carbonation and dissolution), minerals, water, and carbon dioxide combine, which alters the chemical composition of minerals and removes CO_{2} from the atmosphere.
+Of course, these are reversible reactions, so if the carbonate encounters H ions from acids, such as in soils, they will react to form water and release CO_{2} back to the atmosphere.
+Applying limestone (a calcium carbonate) to acid soils neutralizes the H ions but releases CO_{2} from the limestone.

 In particular, forsterite (a silicate mineral) is dissolved through the reaction: